oliyh/kamera/README.md

 ### todo
-- Have a table of contents
-- Example of non-devcards usage - pure image comparison (use case: driving through a selenium test)
-- More explanation of how to write your own normalisation function
 - Example of how to generate the expected images on your first run (does this work?)
 - Ensure all the code examples and example output are correct